 One of the biggest challenges with putting purpose into practice, as discussed in Chapter 8, is connecting a CEO’s aspirational vision with employees’ day-to-day tasks, which are often routine and mundane.
-What do the above statements mean for a payroll clerk or a procurement worker?
+What do the above statements mean for a payroll employee or a procurement worker?
 Their daily actions seem so far from this vision that it may be either irrelevant or, even worse, demotivating as employees feel they’re of little value to the organisation since they don’t clearly contribute to its vision.
 This is known as the “vision trap”.

 An excellent article by Professor Andrew Carton of Wharton, published in the premier journal Administrative Science Quarterly, explains how to overcome the vision trap.
 While he studies President John F. Kennedy’s leadership of NASA in the 1960s, the insights are more general.
 The title of the paper, “I’m Not Mopping the Floors, I’m Putting a Man on the Moon”: How NASA Leaders Enhanced the Meaningfulness of Work by Changing the Meaning of Work, already gives an preview on how to do this, but Drew further develops it into an actionable framework that leaders can put into practice.